Minneapolis City Council election results: Who will control the majority?

 Ward 3

-Council Member Michael Rainville was challenged by local organizer Marcus Mills in Ward 3, which includes much of downtown and neighborhoods to the north.
-Rainville sits on the moderate wing of the council.
+Council Member Michael Rainville was challenged by local organizer Marcus Mills in downtown's Ward 3.

 Ward 4

-Council Member LaTrisha Vetaw was facing three challengers in Ward 4, which covers the northwest corner of Minneapolis.
-Marvina Haynes and Angela Williams were both running to the left of Vetaw.
-Leslie Davis a longtime environmental agitator, was also running.
+Council Member LaTrisha Vetaw faced three challengers in northwest Minneapolis' Ward 4: Marvina Haynes and Angela Williams, both running to Vetaw's left, and longtime environmental agitator Leslie Davis.

 Ward 5

-Council Member Jeremiah Ellison, part of the progressive wing of the council, faced a rematch against Victor Martinez, one of the most conservative serious candidates in any race this year.
+Council Member Jeremiah Ellison, part of the council's progressive wing, faced a rematch against Victor Martinez, one of the most serious conservative candidates in any race this year, in Ward 5.

-Martinez, a pastor who opposes abortion, ran a law-and-order campaign against Ellison, an artist and son of state Attorney General Keith Ellison who was first elected in 2017.
+Martinez, a pastor who opposes abortion, ran a law-and-order campaign against Ellison, an artist and son of state Attorney General Keith Ellison.
 First-time candidate Phillip Peterson also mounted a campaign.

 Ward 6

-Council Member Jamal Osman, an occasional swing vote on the council, was trying to fend off challenges on multiple fronts in Ward 6, which includes Cedar Riverside and is home to a high concentration of residents of East African descent.
+Council Member Jamal Osmanwas trying to fend off several challengers in Ward 6.

-Tiger Worku, a former president of the Seward Neighborhood Group who left under controversy, and Kayseh Magan, a former Medicaid fraud investigator in the Minnesota Attorney General's office, publicly campaign against Osman as being ineffective.
-But looming over the race are outstanding questions about Osman's connections to state and federal investigations into theft of COVID-relief funds intended to feed children.
+Tiger Worku, a former Seward Neighborhood Group president who left under controversy, and Kayseh Magan, a former Medicaid fraud investigator in the Minnesota Attorney General's Office.
+Looming over the race: outstanding questions about Osman's connections to investigations into theft of COVID-relief funds intended to feed children.

 Republican Guy T. Gaskin was also running.